Goodkamalpandey/nexus-ai-agent/README.md

 # Nexus Ai Agent

-Nexus AI Agent is an MVP multi-model agent orchestration platform that integrates AI models like OpenAI GPT and Google Gemini with synthetic data.
+Nexus AI Agent is an MVP multi-model agent orchestration platform that integrates AI models like OpenAI GPT, Xai, Meta AI, DeepSeek Ai and Google Gemini with synthetic data.
 Built as a monorepo, it includes a backend API, frontend app, and monitoring dashboard to enable scalable, autonomous agents handling complex workflows efficiently.
 This project demonstrates effective orchestration of advanced AI for real-world intelligent systems.

 ## ✨ Features